Veleth/Thesis/notes.md

 Code testing?
 Vega/skipfish have other uses than http servers?

+### Questions vol. 3:

+- TikZ arrows

+#### Testing:

+Write - every module was tested, how, which assertions were proven.
+Show that functional requirements were met.
+How disconnections/hotjoins are handled - test or prove, for example clone and modify app.

+- Include in code?
+No

+- What to check/unit test?
+Has to be anything.
+Monte Carlo cool, for example 30 trials in which a random number > 1 disconnected.
+Not formally, but prove that functional requirements were met.

+- How to time rolls?
+Graph, start->get result, for GM only sum time to compute and time to fetch result, for multiple users time the process.

+Sender + matplotlib on the server.

+- How to simulate heavy loads?
+Execute:

+Describe:

+- How to test drop ins/ drop outs?
+Execute:

+Describe:

+- Type Errors and Buffer overflow - which functionalities?
+How?
+Load balancing and buffer overlow (Describe that the interpreter is resistant)

+Test or check?

+Diagrams?
+Colors, style, info?
+Leave out complicated stuff, describe in caption Simple scheme

+Presentation?
+SD?
+10 min theoretically, little shorter is ok, little longer might be problematic.
+8-12 slides most likely.
+What is the goal, motivation etc. Case analysis, what the problem is, known solutions (MPC, Homomorphic encryption - dangerous because there can be questions).
+Later the solution - flow chart (screenshots no), later tests, summary - what was done, what wasn't done, what can be added in the future, what is the biggest pride, etc.

+Key: distributed system, sell the generation and verification (and explain further)

+Always in Polish, presentation can be in English.
+Beamer.
+Refrain from low-contrast light colors.

+Teoretycznie 10 minut, odrobinę krótsze - ok.
+Odrobinę dłuższe może być przerwane.
+Około 8-12 slajdów.
+Opisać cel, motywacje, itp.
+Case study, opis problemu, dostepne rozwiązania.
+Później opis rozwiązania, flow chart spoko, bez screenshotów.
+Następnie testy, podsumowanie - co zostało zrobione, co nie zostało zrobione, najfajniejsze elementy, coś z czego jest się dumnym, potencjał na rozwój w przyszłości itp.
+Sprzedać kluczowe części (w moim przypadku generacja i weryfikacja).
+Te elementy można opisać dokładniej, reszta ogółami bo jest mało czasu.
+Prezentacja może być w dowolnej formie, ale do beamera nikt się nie przyczepi.
+Przy jasnych kolorach unikać niskiego kontrastu.

 ### Notes (2):
 Case study - mention that all commits are sent by the users before being sent to them and why one user's input is essentially random